BLG Logistics: Shareholders

-Frank Dreeke has been a member of the Management Board since the beginning of 2013.
-Since June 1, 2013 he has been Chairman of this body, which consists of five people.
-Klaus Meier is the Chairman of the 16-person supervisory board.
-16 members comprise the advisory board, which is headed up by Frank Straube (Technical University of Berlin).
-The mission of this body is to advise the company in all matters of strategic corporate development.

 Additional information

 Buildings at headquarters

 The company headquarters has been in a building complex in the center of Bremen since 2002.
 This includes the building of the former Consular Agency of the United States on Präsident-Kennedy-Platz in the Bremen district of Mitte.
 It was built in 1954 in the so-called post-war modern international style according to blueprints from Skidmore, Owings & Merrill, in collaboration with Otto Apel.
 It has been under historic preservation since 1994.
 From 2005 to 2007, it was refurbished for use by BLG Logistics.